-You will receive an email following the deadline with your scheduled interview time.
+You will receive an email in January with your scheduled interview time.
 Please reserve 40-45 minutes to complete the interview.

 The email you receive with your scheduled interview time includes a link to the online conference room for your interview.
 Click the link at the time of your interview to log in and join.